Full question:

 Answer:

-In some cases, a landlord may negotiate with the tenants for an early termination when the new owner doesn't wish the tenants to remain.
-The tenants will typically want to receive some form of compensation for the early termination.
+In some cases, a new landlord may negotiate an early termination of the lease if they do not want the tenants to stay.
+However, tenants often expect some form of compensation for agreeing to leave early.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.